I never knew of a morning in Africa when I woke up that I was not happy

-With the highest number of elephants in the world, a huge continuous wilderness area where animals roam free, the tranquility of the Okavango Delta and rare species such as rhino and wild dog, Botswana is a safari destination like no other.
-To top it off, just across the border in Zimbabwe you will find Victoria Falls, one of the largest waterfalls in the world and a staple of any Botswana safari.
+Botswana's Chobe counts the highest number of elephants in the world.
+It is the northern end of a huge continuous wilderness area stretching through Moremi to the tranquil Okavango Delta and into the Kalahari Desert.
+Here animals, including rare species such as rhino and wild dog, roam free, undisturbed by humans.
+Then there is the surreal Makgadikgadi Salt Pan with its spectacular sunsets and rich birdlife.
+To top it off, just across the border in Zimbabwe lie the Victoria Falls, one of the largest waterfalls in the world and a staple of any Botswana safari.

 The best time to travel to Botswana for game viewing is the dry season from April to October.
 During the other months landscapes are lush and young animals are born.
 November through April make for great birding in the Okavango Delta.
 The otherwise bone-dry Central Kalahari, Nxai Pan and Makgadikgadi Pans are great to visit from December to February to see migrating zebra, elephant and buffalo.